aiidateam/aiida-core/docs/source/howto/query.rst

 The vertices of the graph are the *nodes*, and the edges that connect them are called *links*.
 Since the graph is directed, any node can have *incoming* and *outgoing* links that connect it to neighboring nodes.

-To discover the neighbors of a given node, you can use the methods :meth:`~aiida.orm.nodes.node.Node.get_incoming` and :meth:`~aiida.orm.nodes.node.Node.get_outgoing`.
+To discover the neighbors of a given node, you can use the methods :meth:`~aiida.orm.nodes.links.NodeLinks.get_incoming` and :meth:`~aiida.orm.nodes.links.NodeLinks.get_outgoing`.
 They have the exact same interface but will return the neighbors connected to the current node with a link coming into it or with links going out of it, respectively.
 For example, for a given ``node``, to inspect all the neighboring nodes from which a link is incoming to the ``node``: